robertoestivill/slacknorris/README.md

 $ export SLACKNORRIS_EMAIL_PASSWORD=[SMTP EMAIL PASSWORD]
 ```

-The values are picked up in `build.gradle` at compile time and used to generate `slacknorris.config.Constants`, which is packaged with the rest of the code.
+The values are used to create a properties file in `src/main/resources/conf/` that will be read on application startup and used for several configurations.

 ## Website